-There are some highly respected people in the field who do not believe adjuvants are responsible for VAS tumors.
+There are some highly respected people in the field who do not believe adjuvants are responsible for FISS tumors.
 There are some highly respected people who do.

 However, a few points are quite clear:

-- Although other things can cause sarcomas, the only proven cause for injection site sarcomas in cats is prior administration of a killed, adjuvanted vaccine.
-Rabies and leukemia vaccines are the only ones with solid causal associations (4,8).
+- Although other things can cause these cancers, the only proven cause for the FISS injection site sarcomas in cats is prior administration of a killed, adjuvanted vaccine.
+Rabies and leukemia vaccines are the only vaccines with solid causal associations (4,8).

-- These sarcomas were almost unheard-of until the mandate to use adjuvanted vaccines.
+- These cancers were almost unheard-of until the mandate to use adjuvanted vaccines.
 Then suddenly the incidence skyrocketed a few years later, which is how long it can take for the FISS cancers to develop.